 Click here >>>

 The Stewart will advise on locations where great care must be taken, either walking in a single line or waiting until a marshal goes ahead to warn oncoming traffic.
 When instructions are given you must follow these at all times.

 Every walker participating must organise their own accommodation and it is advisable to plan in advance.
 We are walking in the height of the tourist season and it can be difficult to find suitable places to stay without booking in advance.
 We ask friends of Mary’s Meals to offer accommodation, please check with us there may be places available.

 If you know someone who can drop you to a starting point and collect you at the end of the day it would be so helpful.

 If you do not have transport please let us know in advance.

 To organise a lift there may be a charge.

 Any sum of money raised is well received.

-If you walked with us one day, received one euro per kilometre from one individual you will feed one child for one year and that child will receive an education.
+If you walked with us just one day and received sponsorship of one euro per kilometre you will feed one child for a full year and that child will receive an education.

 Any small amount is of great value, the walk is also a visible recognition of caring and wanting to make a change that will last.